ibm-cloud-docs/enterprise-management/iam-act.md

 To delete all versions, repeat these steps.
 Make sure that you remove the assignments for each version first.
 {: note}

-## Assigning an action control template using terraform
+## Assigning an action control template by using Terraform
 {: #assign-act-terraform}
 {: terraform}

 You can assign the versions of only one action control template at a time in your enterprise.
 You can assign different versions of the same action control template, but you can't use multiple action control templates in an enterprise.
 You might want to assign different versions to accounts with different requirements, like production and test accounts.

 To create an assignment for an action control template, assign an action control template to the particular enterprise account.
 The following example assigns an action control template to the `Enterprise`.

    ```terraform
    resource "ibm_iam_action_control_assignment" "action_control_assignment" {